Portlaoise GAA: All-Stars

-Templemore-based Garda Siochána Colm Browne was born in London, a stylish wing back who made the breakthrough (alongside his brother Gerry) on to a Portlaoise club team in the mid 1970s.
-He was captain in Laois's National Football League victory in 1986 and was rewarded with an All-Star award later the same year alongside Ballyroan man Liam Irwin.
-He was in the company of players like Pat Spillane, Mikey Sheehy, Mick Lyons and Charlie Nelligan on that team.

-Three years earlier he had been player-manager when Portlaoise won the All-Ireland Club Football Championship title.
+Colm Browne, a Templemore-based member of An Garda Siochána, was born in London.
+Playing at wing back, he made the breakthrough (alongside his brother Gerry) on to a Portlaoise club team in the mid 1970s.
+He was captain in Laois's National Football League victory in 1986 and was rewarded with an All-Star award later that year.
+Three years earlier, he had been player-manager when Portlaoise won the All-Ireland Club Football Championship title.
+He subsequently took over the reins from Richie Connor as Laois manager in 1994.